djsudduth/keep-it-markdown/README.md

 - Fixed spaces in image link problem
 - Fixed multiple similar URL in the same note conversion issue
 - Fixed export of archived and trashed notes when using all command
+- Fixed overwriting duplication on Keep notes with the same title
 - Added audio file download to m4a format (not recognized in Obsidian yet)
 - Added flag to overwrite exported markdown files
 - Added flag to ignore saving Keep authentication token in the keystore